talosak/CS50W/wiki/entries/Cat.md

 # Cat

-Cat is an animal that goes "meow"
+A cat is an animal that goes "meow"